Home Theater Power Manager – Everything You Need To Know

 Pnamax MR4300

-Pretty much exactly as it sounds, a home theater power manager manages the electrical power that runs the home theater.
+Pretty much exactly as it sounds, a home theatre power manager manages the electrical power that runs the home theatre.

-This protects all parts of the home theater system from electrical disturbances.
+This protects all parts of the home theatre system from electrical disturbances.

 It works by balancing out the input of electricity, smoothing out any spikes and dips, controlling electrical noise- and even boosting audio performance!